playfulprogramming/playfulprogramming/content/blog/writing-better-angular-tests/index.md

 ### Get rid of Karma {#remove-karma}

 Angular ships with Karma alongside Jasmine for running tests and collecting coverage.
-With Jest an Angular project no longer need Karma or the other packages that would be installed by the Angular CLI.
+With Jest, an Angular project no longer needs Karma or the other packages that would be installed by the Angular CLI.

 #### Uninstall Karma